Fencing rules

-Fencing practice and techniques of modern competitive fencing are governed by the Fédération Internationale d'Escrime (FIE), though they developed from conventions developed in 18th- and 19th-century Europe to govern fencing as a martial art and a gentlemanly pursuit.
+Fencing practice and techniques of modern competitive fencing are governed by the International Fencing Federation (FIE), though they developed from conventions developed in 18th- and 19th-century Europe to govern fencing as a martial art and a gentlemanly pursuit.
 The modern weapons for sport fencing are the foil, épée, and sabre.

 Playing area

 A fencing bout takes place on a strip, or piste, which, according to the current FIE regulations, should be between 1.5 and 2 m wide and 14 m long.
 There are two en-garde lines (where the fencers stand at the beginning of the bout) 2 m either side of the midpoint.
 There are also two warning lines two metres from either end of the strip, to provide retreating fencers knowledge of their position on the piste.
 Retreating off of the strip scores a touch for the opponent.